estern1011/vue-grab/README.md

 5. **Click** any element to extract its component data
 6. **Choose your workflow**:
    - The component data is automatically copied to your clipboard
-   - Click "Send to Cursor Composer" to save to `.cursor/context/vue-grab-latest.md`
+   - Hold `⌘/Ctrl` while clicking (or pressing `Enter`) to copy and open your editor via deep link
    - Paste into Claude Code chat to get contextual help!

-### Cursor Integration
+### Editor Deep Links

-After grabbing a component, click the "Send to Cursor Composer" button to:
+After grabbing a component, you can:
-- Save the context to `.cursor/context/vue-grab-latest.md` in your Downloads folder
+- Hold `⌘/Ctrl` when clicking (or pressing `Enter`) to copy and immediately open the associated file in Cursor or Windsurf via their URL schemes
-- Move this file to your project's `.cursor/context/` directory for automatic pickup by Cursor
+- Re-open the popup and click **Open in Editor** to deep link to the captured file path later

-- Optionally try deep linking with `cursor://` protocol (if configured)
+No local files are written—everything stays in your clipboard and editor.

 ## What Gets Extracted